cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 PLL TOP generats output clock which acts as the input to the cascaded divider and mux.
 It also generates a bypass signal to the mux.
 PLL TOP takes BYPASS and ref_clk_i as input and process as per the below conditions:
 - When the BYPASS bitfield is '1' then output clock period value is same as the period of the ref_clk_i clock.
 - When the BYPASS bitfield is '0' then output clock period will be 2.5 times the period of the ref_clk_i.

 Cascaded divider and mux
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Divider and mux are cascaded to generate various clock signals for peripheral, soc and core domains.
-Input signal from PLL TOP is provided to each of these 3 Cascaded divider and mux combinations to get 3 unique output clock siganls.
+Input signal from PLL TOP is provided to each of these 3 Cascaded divider and mux combinations to get 3 unique output clock signals.
 Working of the cascaded divider and mux is same for all the 3 types.

 Divider: